Do your Dynamics 365 apps work in Outlook using Dynamics 365 for Outlook

 Create MicrosoftWord mail-merge documents to send form letters or form email messages to contacts, accounts, or marketing mailing lists.
 You can also use mail merge to create faxes and quotes.
 More information: Create a Microsoft Word mail-merge document with Dynamics 365 for Outlook

 If people in your organization share the same computer by using different user accounts, each person can install and use Dynamics 365 for Outlook for their own account.

 When you Install Dynamics 365 for Outlook, the software adds several user interface elements to your Outlook screen.

 You’ll see a folder for your organization in the navigation pane on the left side of the screen.
-Under your organization name, you’ll see a list of Dynamics 365 for Customer Engagement apps folders.
+Under your organization name, you’ll see a list of Dynamics 365 apps folders.
 Use these folders to navigate to your area and open different record types.

 If you connect to more than one organization, you’ll see a separate folder for each organization in the navigation pane.